apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Before going any further, make sure that "bridge-utils" and "net-tools" are installed and available:

 .. parsed-literal::
-   # yum install bridge-utils net-tools -y
+   # dnf install bridge-utils net-tools -y

 Connecting via the console or SSH, you should login as root.
 We will start by creating the bridge that Cloudstack will use for networking.
 Create and open